After stillbirth and neonatal death: how you might feel

 The death of a baby is very painful and sad.

 There’s no right way to feel or grieve after the death of a baby.
-This experience is different for everyone, and everyone grieves differently and in their own time.
+Everyone grieves in their own way and time.

-Partners: different experiences of grief after the death of a baby
+Partners: experiences of grief after the death of a baby

 For example, some people might find it hard to say how they feel but might exercise or work more as a way of letting out their grief.
 Some people might want to talk about their loss and their feelings of grief, whereas others might not like talking about it at all.

-Also, the partners of women who’ve experienced stillbirth or neonatal death might think other people see their experience as less important.
-For example, medical professionals and other people might focus only on the mother’s needs.
+Also, the partners of birthing mothers who’ve experienced stillbirth or neonatal death might think other people see their experience as less important.
+For example, medical professionals and other people might focus only on the birthing mother’s needs.
 It’s common for partners to feel like their feelings don’t matter in this situation.
 But their feelings do matter.

 If you and your partner can share your feelings and talk openly after the death of your baby, it can help you both through this difficult time.